rijesha/blog/_posts/2018-01-14-aerial-cam-footprint.markdown

 $$utmy_1 = utmy + dutmy \tag{9}$$

-So this will provide the first corner of you ground footprint.
+So this will provide the first corner of your ground footprint.
 To get additional corners change the values in equations 4,5.
 Use the remaining combinations of:

 $$(\frac{HFV}{2},-\frac{VFV}{2}),(-\frac{HFV}{2},\frac{VFV}{2}),(-\frac{HFV}{2},-\frac{VFV}{2})$$

-## Ok.
-So my UAV is pitching and rolling about, Now what do I do?
+## So my UAV is pitching and rolling about, Now what do I do?
 Ok, I get you.
 This is actually really easy since we have no yet included a gimbal.
 All you need to do is modify equations 4,5 like this:

 $$ dx =  (\tan{(\frac{HFV}{2} + \phi)} \times altitude) \tag{10}$$

 $$ dy =  (\tan{(\frac{VFV}{2}+ \theta)} \times altitude) \tag{11}$$

-## Lets include a gimbal
+## Let's include a gimbal
 This is where things get complicated.
 Essentially we have two rotations and there is no simple fix like in 10 and 11.
 When I first attempted this problem I tried to expand equations 10, and 11 but that proved to be a headache.
-I attempted to take the two rotations, combine them and then apply them.
+I attempted to take the two rotations, combine them together and then apply them.
 The problem is that when you combine the two rotations you are throwing away information on which direction of the image is up.
-What I learned was that I need to look at each corner independently and then apply rotations.
+What I learned was that I needed to look at each corner independently and then apply the rotations.

 Ok so let's do it.
 First we need to represent each corner as a quaternion.
 (We will be using quaternions to perform the rotations).
 Also I'll be doing the following section in C#, but it should still be easy to follow along.
+The source code for the math is linked at the end of this section.

 {% highlight c# %}
 Quaternion TR = new Quaternion(-hfv.Value / 2,  vfv.Value / 2, 0, true);